ropensci/roweb3/content/blog/2025-03-25-r-package-review/index.md

   doi: "10.59350/r0dkq-5jt28"
 ---

-> It all started with an email: "There is an R package for this, right? ..."
+> There's an R package for this... right?

 ## How it started